D4dx-backend/ward-management/ward-management-system/COORDINATOR_INSTRUCTION_MANAGEMENT.md

 **Location**: `/coordinator/instruction-management`

 **Functionality**:
-- View all instructions sent to ward admins in coordinator's district
+- View all instructions sent to Ward Incharges in coordinator's district
-- Track reading status for each ward admin
+- Track reading status for each Ward Incharge
 - Monitor reply counts and response rates
 - Filter by status (All Read, Partially Read, Unread, Has Replies)
 - Filter by priority (High, Medium, Low)